KrystianBigaj/synweb/trunk/! RELEASE/readme.txt

 ----------------------------------------

 1. Install SynEdit/UniSynEdit first.
-(If you installed SynWeb previously with modifying SynEdit release files, then recompile SynEdit with original release)
+(If you installed SynWeb previously with modifying SynEdit release files (before v1.2.76), then recompile SynEdit with original release)

-2. SynWeb is configured to work by default with Unicode version of SynEdit (UniSynEdit - http://mh-nexus.de/unisynedit.htm) If you want use SynWeb with ANSI version of SynEdit (http://synedit.sourceforge.net) then open file "\SynWeb\Source\SynWeb.inc" and comment (or delete) line:
+2. SynWeb is configured to work by default with Unicode version of SynEdit (UniSynEdit - http://mh-nexus.de/unisynedit.htm) If you want use SynWeb with ANSI version of SynEdit (http://synedit.sourceforge.net) then open file "Source\SynWeb.inc" and comment (or delete) line:
-  {$DEFINE UNISYNEDIT}  // Enable SynWeb Unicode version
+  {$DEFINE UNISYNEDIT}  // Enable SynWeb Unicode version ...

 3. Add path to "\SynWeb\Source" in Library Path.
 Open from Delphi menu "Tools/Enviroment Options..."